ethex-bet/ethex-contracts/README.md

 If you select more symbols but guess less of them your prize rate will be lower than if you guess the exact number of cells, but you get the chance to win the Jackpot.

-_Note: the actual prize amount is limited to the current prize pool and is divided proportionally between all winners within the same block, according to their bet amounts._
+_Note: prize rates are applied after deducting jackpot fee and house edge.
+The actual prize amount is limited to the current prize pool and is payed on the "first come first served" basis for all winners within the same block._

 ## Jackpots and Superprize